OhiaJanny/alx-system_engineering-devops/0x00-shell_basics/README.md

 Use `mv [[:upper:]]* /tmp/u` to move all files begining with uppercase letter

 Use `rm *~` to delete all files in the current working directory that ends with the character ~

+Use `mkdir -p welcome/to/school` to create directories welcome/to/school in the user current working directory